 So, what does a real, helpful review look like?
 It tells a story.
 Genuine feedback is often detailed, mentioning specific aspects of the move.
 The reviewer might name their crew members, describe how their furniture was handled, or talk about the accuracy of their initial quote.
 For example, a common complaint you might see in genuine reviews is the final cost being significantly higher than the estimate.
 A detailed account of how a quote doubled or tripled provides valuable insight into a company’s business practices and is much more informative than a simple one-star rating.

-Consider the Number and Date of Reviews
+Why the Age and Volume of Reviews Matter

 Context is everything when it comes to reviews.
 A single bad review from an otherwise highly-rated company isn’t necessarily a deal-breaker—every business has an off day.
 What you should look for is a pattern of consistent feedback.
 A company with hundreds of reviews and a high overall rating shows a long history of customer satisfaction.
 Pay close attention to the dates, too.
 A string of negative reviews over the last few months is more concerning than a few bad ones from several years ago, as it could indicate a recent drop in service quality.